elikoller/OD3DU/README.md

 ```bash
 bash scripts/3D_center_prediction/predict_objects.sh
 ```
 The predicted centers will be stored in ``3RScan/files/Features2D/Predicted_Centers``.
-We again provide a jupyter notebook [here](notebooks/3D_center_prediction/visualization_predicted_objects.ipynb), to visualize the predicted object centers along with the ground truth mesh of the rescan and the reference scene.
+We again provide a [jupyter notebook](notebooks/3D_center_prediction/visualization_predicted_objects.ipynb), to visualize the predicted object centers along with the ground truth mesh of the rescan and the reference scene.

 ## Evaluation and Parameter "Training" 🧪 :